HTMLMin/Laravel-HTMLMin/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-Once HTMLMin is installed, you need to register the service provider.
+Once Laravel HTMLMin is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 `'GrahamCampbell\HTMLMin\HTMLMinServiceProvider'`